appscode-cloud/docs/docs/platform/guides/cluster-management/cluster-workload.md

 # Kubernetes Workload Management

-The **Workloads** view in the Cluster UI is where you browse and manage every Kubernetes resource running inside a connected cluster — Deployments, Pods, Helm releases, databases, storage, and more — all from one screen.
+The **Workloads** group in the Cluster UI sidebar is where you browse and manage everything that runs application containers — Deployments, Pods, Jobs, and the other standard Kubernetes workload types.

+## Open the Workloads Section

 1. Navigate to the [Platform Console](https://console.appscode.com).
-2. Click on your imported cluster to open its **Cluster Overview** page.
+2. Click on your imported cluster to open its Cluster Overview page.
+3. In the left sidebar, click **Workloads** to expand it.

 ---

-## Cluster Overview Page

-The Cluster Overview page is the landing page for a cluster.
-It shows the cluster's basic info, its installed Feature Sets, and the node list.
-See [Cluster Overview](cluster-overview.md) for a full walkthrough.

-> The left sidebar described below is available on every page inside a cluster, not just Overview.

----

-## Left Sidebar Navigation

-The left sidebar is how you reach every resource type in the cluster.
-It is grouped by category — **Kubernetes**, **Workloads**, **Helm**, **Datastore**, **KubeDB Ops**, **KubeStash Core**, **KubeStash Storage**, **Service & Discovery**, **Config**, **Storage**, **Monitoring**, **Security**, and **Admin**.

-> The exact groups and items you see depend on which Feature Sets are installed on the cluster.
-A cluster with fewer Feature Sets enabled shows fewer groups; enabling more (e.g. Databases, Backup & Recovery) adds their groups automatically.
-You can also customize the sidebar yourself — see [Customize the Cluster Sidebar](cluster-sidebar.md).

-Click any group to expand it, then click an item to open its resource list page.

-### Kubernetes

-- **Overview** — the Cluster Overview page.
-- **Nodes** — the cluster's node list.
-Covered in [Cluster Overview](cluster-overview.md).

-### Workloads

-The core resources for running and managing applications:
+## Workload Resource Types

+The Workloads group lists every standard Kubernetes workload kind:

 - Deployments
 - Replica Sets